Epidemiological summary

-Since the beginning of 2025, and as of 10 December 2025, 14 countries in Europe reported human cases1 of West Nile virus infection: Albania, Bulgaria, Croatia, France, Germany, Greece, Hungary, Italy, Kosovo*, North Macedonia, Romania, Serbia, Spain and Türkiye.
+Since the beginning of 2026, and as of 27 May, 1 country in Europe reported 1 human case1 of West Nile virus infection: North Macedonia.

 The current report in Table 1 includes the number of probable and confirmed cases of WNV infections per NUTS3 region.
 However, these figures are preliminary and should be interpreted with caution as they may be revised by the countries as more information becomes available.
 Consequently, no totals are provided.
 For further details on case numbers, please refer to the joint monthly report, which offers a more detailed analysis.